Maikel Garcia Preview, Player Props: Royals vs. Red Sox

 Maikel Garcia At The Plate

-- Garcia is batting .277 with 17 doubles, three triples, four home runs and 28 walks.
+- Garcia is hitting .279 with 17 doubles, three triples, four home runs and 29 walks.

-- Looking at the 98 games he has played this season, he's hit a long ball in four of them (4.1%), and in 1% of his trips to the dish.
+- He has hit a long ball in 4.0% of his games in 2023, and 1% of his trips to the plate.

-- In 36 games this year (36.7%), Garcia has picked up an RBI, and in six of those games (6.1%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- In 37.4% of his games this season, Garcia has driven in at least one run.
+In seven of those games (7.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 38.8% of his games this season, with two or more runs scored in 6.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.